Lillie Park – Pittsfield, MI

 Overview

 Lillie Park sits on 124 acres of restored land in Pittsfield Township.
-Once a gravel pit, the area has been transformed into play areas and beautiful walking trails.
-The play areas cover about 30% of the park and there are multiple picnic pavilions, play structures, and soccer fields.
+Once a gravel pit, the township transformed the area into play areas and beautiful walking trails.
+The play areas cover about 30% of the park, and there are multiple picnic pavilions, play structures, and soccer fields.
 The remaining land consists of a range of natural areas connected by a network of trails.
-The only downside to this park is that it can be a little noisy at times.
+The only downside to this park is that it can sometimes be noisy.
 The park sits adjacent to the intersection of two busy highways.

-The park is divided into two areas known as the north and south parks.
-Lillie North surrounds Haven Lake and has paved paths that go to the picnic benches, docks, and fishing areas.
+The park is divided into two areas, known as the north and south parks.
+Lillie Park North surrounds Haven Lake and has paved paths to the picnic areas, docks, and fishing spots.

-Lillie South is the main area of the park with playfields and nature areas.
-Both parts of the park have their own parking area and are connected by a sidewalk. unfortunately, none of the paths inside the park connect the northern and southern parts as the park is divided by an old railroad right-of-way.
+Lillie Park South is the main area of the park, with playfields and nature areas.
+Both parts of the park have their parking area and are connected by a sidewalk.
+Unfortunately, none of the paths inside the park connect the northern and southern parts, as the park is divided by an old railroad right-of-way.

 RATING